On August 9th, the NYC Council voted to pass the package of bills

 regulations in place, and the state of New York is now working to make Tobacco 21 a statewide regulation.

-Read more details about each piece of proposed legislation here
+Read more details about each piece of legislation here

-Learn more about the types of regulation proposed:
+Learn more about the types of regulation to be implemented here: